-We can get a glimpse of how Japanese people in the past viewed these imported Jian tea cups through how they wrote about them in books.
+We can get a glimpse of how Japanese people in the past viewed these imported Jian tea bowls through how they wrote about them in books.
 One such book is the Kun taikan sōchō ki, a manual owned by the Muromachi shogunal family detailing how to decorate a reception room (zashiki).
 The first half of the book covers how to decorate the alcove (toko) in the reception room with paintings, and includes critical analysis about different painters and the themes with which they specialize in working.
-The second half of the book, which shifts the focus to the study room (shoin), talks about the use of imported Chinese objects (karamono) like tea caddies and tea cups as decorations.
-One of the categories of decorations mentioned is earthenware, to which non-porcelain tea cups, i.e. tenmoku tea cups, belong.
+The second half of the book, which shifts the focus to the study room (shoin), talks about the use of imported Chinese objects (karamono) like tea caddies and tea bowls as decorations.
+One of the categories of decorations mentioned is earthenware, to which non-porcelain tea bowls, i.e. tenmoku tea bowls, belong.
 According to this book, the most prized of tenmoku is a type known as yōhen, while yuteki comes in second.

 The box in which this bowl came bears the words yuteki and tenmoku written on it in ink.
 The calligraphy of these words is attributed to either Sen no Rikyū or Furuta Oribe, both significant figures in the history of Japanese tea ceremonies.
 The bowl once passed through the hands of late-Edo-period feudal lord and tea practitioner Matsudaira Fumai.
 Its entry in the storehouse catalog (Unshū kurachō: daimyō butsubu) reads “Yuteki” followed by a list of names: “Koshoku; Doi Toshikatsu; Kinoshita Nagayasu, Fushimi-ya.”
 Of these, “Koshoku” 古織 was an alternative way of referring to Furuta Oribe 古田織部.